w3cping/font-anti-fingerprinting/README.md

 * on the same version of the same operating system
 * in the same [locale](#locale).

+This identifiability should be minimized as much as possible, without harming the following use cases:

+* websites that expect an uncommon font to already be available in the visitor's browser should continue to work as designed (e.g. don't break sites targeting languages where users know they must install a uncommon-but-important-font).
+* web developers should be able to use uncommon fonts on their local machines, for efficient, offline site development.
+* web users should be able to improve the performance of websites by "pre-loading" fonts they expect they will need a lot (e.g. data sensitive users can install web-fonts to prevent network load).

 ## Non-goals

 Attempts to reduce identifiability based on locale, browser, or OS choice are